Use the Page Diagnostics for SharePoint tool

 If you want to use the tool in Incognito or InPrivate mode, follow the procedure for your browser:

 - In Microsoft Edge, navigate to Extensions or type edge://extensions in the URL bar and select Details for the extension.
 In the extension settings, select the checkbox for allow in InPrivate.

 - In Chrome, navigate to Extensions or type chrome://extensions in the URL bar and select Details for the extension.
 In the extension settings, select the slider for allow in Incognito.

 Navigate to the SharePoint site page on SharePoint Online that you would like to review.
-We have allowed for "delay loading" of items on pages; therefore, the tool will not stop automatically (this is by design to accommodate all page load scenarios).
+We've allowed for "delay loading" of items on pages; therefore, the tool won't stop automatically (this is by design to accommodate all page load scenarios).
 To stop collection, select Stop.
-Make sure that the page load has completed before you stop data collection or you will only capture a partial trace.
+Make sure that the page load has completed before you stop data collection or you'll only capture a partial trace.

-Click on the extension's toolbar button to load the tool and you will be presented with the following extension popup window:
+Click on the extension's toolbar button to load the tool and you'll be presented with the following extension popup window:

 Select Start to begin collecting data for analysis.

 What you'll see in the Page Diagnostics for SharePoint tool